-Abstract.
-A new computing machine, called an active element machine (AEM), and the AEM programming language are presented.
+Abstract We present a new computing machine, called an active element machine (AEM), and the AEM programming language.
 This computing model is motivated by the positive aspects of dendritic integration, inspired by biology, and traditional programming languages based on the register machine.
 Distinct from the traditional register machine, the fundamental computing elements - active elements - compute simultaneously.
 Distinct from traditional programming languages, all active element commands have an explicit reference to time.
-These attributes make the AEM an inherently parallel machine, enable the AEM to change its architecture (program) as it is executing its program.
-Using a random bit source from the environment and the Meta command, we show how to generate an AEM that represents an arbitrary real number in [0, 1].
-Exploiting the randomness from the environment, this example is extended to an AEM that can recognize an arbitrary binary language $L \subseteq \{0, 1\}^$.
-Finally, we demonstrate an AEM that finds the Ramsey number r(3,3), illustrating how parallel AEM algorithms and time in the commands help compute an NP-hard problem.
+These attributes make the AEM an inherently parallel machine and enable the AEM to change its architecture (program) as it is executing its program.